asantos00/website/content/blog/deno/creating-a-deno-plugin.md

 As we previously saw, `_zero_copy` contains the parameters sent from JavaScript.
 Here we're getting the first item of the array, containing the JSON image metadata as a buffer.

 We're decoding this buffer using `serde_json` module, made available by the Deno core.
-This function decodes JSON parameters into a dicionary object, which we called `json` here.
+This function decodes JSON parameters into a dicionary like object, which we called `json` here.

 Then, we're logging the parameters, and sending a JSON object back to JavaScript indicating that the function run successfully, using `Op:Sync`.